mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

 After that go to Startup.cs file add this service for your Database Connection

 ```C#
 services.AddDbContext<StudentDetailContext>(options =>
                 options.UseSqlServer(this.Configuration.GetConnectionString("DBConn")));
 ```

 ![Database Connection ](https://github.com/mahedee/Articles/blob/master/img/6.png)

 Then import your model class here.
 Add this at top
 ```
 using StudentManagement.Models;
 ```
 ![Import Model Class](https://github.com/mahedee/Articles/blob/master/img/7.png)

 Now go to your VS Code and open SQL Server.
 Add a connection there,

 Server: localhost

 ![Server Name](https://github.com/mahedee/Articles/blob/master/img/8.png)

 DataBase : StudentDB (same wrote in the Connection Strings)

 ![Database Name](https://github.com/mahedee/Articles/blob/master/img/9.png)

 Username: SA
 Password : Your Password which you set in MS SQL Server Profile Name : SQL Server
 Here is our SQL Server

 ![Our SQL Server](https://github.com/mahedee/Articles/blob/master/img/10.png)

 We wrote as ours.

-If complete you see this.
+If complete you will see this.
 Again go to your VS Code terminal.
 Now install our Entity Framework tool using this two commands
 ```